Mahmoud-Elsharief/DCHPT/DCHPT Readme.md

-# README for SPC6G Simulation and Analysis
+# README for DCHPT Simulation and Analysis

 ## Overview

-This project is based on the research paper titled **"SPC6G: Towards Efficient Resource Allocation in 6GV2X Networks: A Smart Predictive Collision Framework"**.
+This project is based on the research paper titled **"Beyond Random Reselection: Deterministic Collision Handling with Smart Predictive Resource Tracking for Reliable Vehicular Sidelink Communications"**.
 The project provides analytical and simulation-based tools to evaluate the performance of the SPC6G and NRV2X protocols using Packet Reception Ratio (PRR) and Packet Inter-Reception Rate (PIR) metrics.
 The analysis spans urban and highway scenarios.

 ## Structure